xeena26/ProjectTikk/README.md

 #### Video Demo: [URL HERE]
 #### Description:

-Project Tikk is a simple productivity tracking application designed to help individuals, manage their daily tasks and activities efficiently from a simple dashboard.
+Project Tikk is a simple productivity tracking application designed to help individuals, manage their daily tasks and activities efficiently from a simple dashboard while keeping track of time.
 Built using Flask and SQLite for local development, it offers a user-friendly interface and tools for improving productivity.
 The project is version-controlled using GitHub and is currently hosted on CS50 Codespace.

 ## Features and Functionalities